 Please note, the Dean of Students Office reserves the right to remove any court member who is not in good standing with or whose conduct reflects poorly on the university.

-Self-nomination application must be completed on Get Involved.
+Self-nomination application must be completed on Get Involved by Sept.
+28, 2021 by midnight.

-All completed applications must be submitted by the deadline will be reviewed and scored by faculty and staff.
+All completed applications must be submitted by the deadline and will be reviewed and scored by a committee of faculty and staff.

-A select group of applicants will be chosen to receive an interview (virtual).
+A select group of applicants will be chosen to receive an interview.

-The top 8 candidates with the highest scores after the interviews will named to the 2020 Homecoming Court.
-All 8 candidates will be honored at Homecoming Week activities (Alternates will be selected but announced only if a court member cannot fulfill their obligations.).
+The top 8 candidates with the highest scores after the interviews will named to the 2021 Homecoming Court.
+All 8 candidates will be honored at Homecoming Week activities (alternates will be selected but announced only if a court member cannot fulfill their obligations.).

-Homecoming Court interviews will be held virtually on September 28 and 29.
+Homecoming Court interviews (if needed) will be held in-person on Sept.
+30 and Oct.
+1, 2021.
 The judging panel consists of faculty and staff of Wayne State University.
-The 2020 Homecoming Court will be selected based on the application and interview.
-The Homecoming Court will be announced on Wednesday, September 30, via the Get Involved newsletter.
+The 2021 Homecoming Court will be selected based on the application and interview.
+The Homecoming Court will be announced on Wed., Oct.
+6, via the Get Involved newsletter.

 For questions or more information, please contact Brandon Shamoun.